Compare ETS

 Flexibility & Linking

 Banking was allowed with no limit in the first three compliance periods.
-In the following compliance period, covered entities are allowed to bank up to 10,000 tonnes plus 1.5 times their net sales over 2024 and 2025.
+Since 2024, covered entities in power sector are allowed to bank up to 10,000 tonnes plus 1.5 times their net sales over the period from 2019 to 2024.
+Covered entities in the steel, cement, and aluminum smelter sectors are allowed to bank up to 100,000 tonnes plus 1.5 times their net sales over the period from 2019 to 2024.

 The use of offset credits is allowed.

-QUANTITATIVE LIMITS: Covered entities can use CCERs generated from projects not covered by the national ETS for up to 5% of their verified emissions.
+QUANTITATIVE LIMITS: Covered entities can use CCERs generated from projects not covered by the National Carbon Market for up to 5% of their verified emissions.

 QUALITATIVE LIMITS: There were no additional project or vintage restrictions.

-Only credits from projects registered in the new CCER program are eligible for offset use in China’s national ETS after January 2025.
+Only credits from projects registered in the new CCER program are eligible for offset use in China’s National Carbon Market after January 2025.

 The National Center for Climate Change Strategy and International Cooperation (NCSC) operates the CCER registry.
 The Beijing Green Exchange is dedicated to CCER trading platforms.